|

 be responsible and available to the client throughout the planning, design

 and construction process.
-Only projects that can be adequately serviced according
+Only projects that can be adequately serviced

-process, to create and enhance client value.
+the building process, to create and enhance client value.
 Davidson-Langley

 Incorporated Architects has developed its